islajd/kubernetes/README.md

   1. First step is to clone the project url
   2. Before building up the pipeline project you need to configure jenkinsfile

+Note: to run the pipeline script you have to make sure that you have jenkins credentials for aws(with id: kubernetes-aws-client) and ssh connection (with id: KEY_AWS)

 # manual way
 first we need to be root user